daltonkdwyer/Plntry_rccar1/Readme0_Architecture_MAIN.md

 4. CURRENT STATUS

-        -- Fri night: Tried out last night's code but had a pretty obvious bug.
+        -- Fri night: Working in the flask directions app on the car.
+Tried out last night's code but had a pretty obvious bug.
 The latency function was only triggered when receiving a request.
 Tried to make the function run async all the time, but stuck on how to make a function run async
         -- Thurs night: added latency code.
 Now need to test it on the car.
 You may need to do a git pull for the car